 The St. Proculus Church near Naturno dates back to the 7th century and is one of the oldest churches of South Tyrol.

-Image gallery: St. Proculus Church with Museum
+Image gallery: St. Proculus Church

 - Map See map